customink/.github/.github/pull_request_template.md

 We are currently sending all pageViewTags as custom events to fullstory which results in Fullstory throttling Custom Events for our accounts.
 This prevents us from using custom events for more legitimate users (e.g. custom event to track when a user is in test group).
-This change is going to help Swag Management to identify sessions of users in Swag Management test group.
+This change is going to help Swag Management to identify sessions of users in the Swag Management test group.

 Bad example:
 change ingress